 Despite the risk of permanent damage from underground utility easements to three (3) on-site trees and two (2) trees of the property as testified by both expert witness arborists, there remains no evidence to support the Departments due diligence that the proposed short plat subdivision will maximize the retention of existing trees.
 In their published decision, the Department states that "There does not appear to be any reasonable alternative configuration of this plat that would maximize the retention of existing trees that the proposed plat."
-Yet, the cross-examination revealed that the Department only visually looked at the proposed application site plan.
-They testified that they did not pencil alternatives.
+Yet, the discovery request and subsequent hearing cross-examination revealed that the Department did not look at any alternatives and that only visually looked at the proposed application site plan.
+They testified that they 'did not pencil alternatives'.
 They identified that they did not consult with others in the department.
 They identified that they did not request the Applicant to identify alternatives of the utility easement location or subdivision locations.
 In essence, they literally ignored the potential impacts of the proposed short plat utility easements shown in the application crossing critical root feeder zones of all of the existing trees.
 The reconsideration to the Examiner includes including all Findings of Fact relative to the Department's recorded testimony and cross-examination by the Appellant.
 This testimony, as referenced from the hearing recordings by the footnotes of the 'Appellant's Response to the Applicant's Post-Hearing Brief & SDCI Closing Statement', demonstrate the Department erroneous decision being void of considering any reasonable alternative configuration.